humaans/react-machine/README.md

 Available options:

 - `assign` (default: `"assign"`) - the name of the event to be sent when context values change.
 Set this to `false` to disable sending the event altogether.
-- `deps` - by default all context values are checked for changes in between hook invocations.
-Use this option to customize the dependency array.
-TODO UPDATE
+- `areEqual` (default: compare object values) - by default all context values are checked for changes on each render.
+Use this option to customize how equality is computed when comparing the previous context with the new context.

 Returns `[state, send, machine]`: